 And, what is remarkable here is that I believe that members of the 50+ Rotary Clubs in this area could also build similar lists of their humanitarian outreach.

-Five years ago, my wife and I welcomed a young man from Japan (Makoto Kuwabara) to Philadelphia as he began his studies at the University of Pennsylvania.
-Makoto promptly informed us that his wife (Chihiro) would be joining him to be by his side while he pursued his master’s degree.
+All of that having been said, my fondest Rotary memory involves a mentorship with Makoto Kuwabara, a young man from Japan who came to Philadelphia with a Rotary scholarship to begin his graduate studies at the University of Pennsylvania in 2009.
+Makoto promptly informed me that his wife (Chihiro) would shortly be joining him to be by his side while he pursued his master’s degree.

-The ultrasound machine which showed the “baby-to-be” began beeping loudly and regularly.
-I was certain that something was wrong.
-But the parents, still following my “exceptional training,” calmly inquired what the machine was telling us.
-The doctor answered: “There is no problem.
+The ultrasound machine soon showed the “baby-to-be,” but it began beeping loudly and regularly.
+The two parents, still following my “exceptional training,” calmly inquired about what the machine was telling us.
+And the doctor answered: “There is no problem.
 We are listening to and seeing the heart of your child.”

-In that marvelously beautiful moment, I had one of the most memorable experiences of my life, one that truly touched my heart, thanks to Rotary and its scholarship program.
-Manaka Kuwabara was a healthy birth in Philadelphia and now lives with her younger sister (Hiroka) and parents in Japan.
+In that marvelously beautiful moment, I had one of the most memorable Rotary experiences of my life, one that deeply touched my heart.